ajdapretnar/traffic-flows/README.md

 ### Jupyter notebooks

 The included notebooks present examples of handling and visualizing traffic count data.
 Run the notebook with `jupyter notebook Notebook_Name.ipynb`.
+The notebooks are independent and can be run in any order.

 Requirements: `Python`, `Jupyter`, `Pandas`, `matplotlib` (`folium` and `branca` for map visualizations).
 The provided notebooks should run using any recent version of Python (e.g. Python 3.10.0) and other required packages.
 See `requirements.txt` for a set of specific version that can be used.